Azure/AzureSqlBulkFailover/Source/AzureSqlBulkFailover.md

 ## Parameters

+- `ScriptProperties`: The PSObject representing the JSON manifest properties for the script.
+This will include the script file name and whatever aditional properties are in the JSON script manifest.
+Optional.
 - `SubscriptionId`: The ID of the subscription to failover.
 Optional.
 - `ResourceGroupName`: The name of the resource group to failover.
 Optional.
 - `LogicalServerName`: The name of the logical server to failover.
 Optional.

 ## Notes

-- This script will failover ALL resources that the caller has access to in all subscriptions in the tenant, filtering by SubscriptionId, ResourceGroupName and LogicalServerName.
+- This script will failover ALL resources that runbook or person executing the script has access to in all subscriptions in the tenant, filtering by SubscriptionId, ResourceGroupName and LogicalServerName.
 - The base URI for ARM API calls is `https://management.azure.com`.
 - The script will wait for 15 seconds on each itteration before checking failover status.